 - validation: accepting your emotions are valid, real and acceptable

-- dialectics: a school of philosophy that says most things in life are rarely ‘black or white’ and it is important to be open to ideas and opinions that contradict your own
+- dialectics: a school of philosophy that says most things in life are rarely "black or white" and that it's important to be open to ideas and opinions that contradict your own

-The DBT therapist will use both concepts to try and bring about positive changes in your behaviour.
+The DBT therapist will use both concepts to try to bring about positive changes in your behaviour.

 For example, the therapist could accept (validate) that feelings of intense sadness cause you to self-harm, and that behaving in such a way does not make you a terrible and worthless person.

-But then the therapist would attempt to challenge the assumption that self-harming is the only way to cope with feelings of sadness.
+However, the therapist would then attempt to challenge the assumption that self-harming is the only way to cope with feelings of sadness.

-DBT usually involves weekly individual sessions and group sessions and you will be given an out-of-hours contact number to call if your symptoms get worse.
+DBT usually involves weekly individual and group sessions, and you'll be given an out-of-hours contact number to call if your symptoms get worse.

 DBT is based on teamwork.
-You will be expected to work with your therapist and the other people in your group sessions.
+You'll be expected to work with your therapist and the other people in your group sessions.
 In turn, the therapists work together as a team.

 DBT has proved particularly effective in treating women with BPD who have a history of self-harming and suicidal behaviour.
-It has been recommended by the National Institute for Health and Clinical Excellence (NICE) as the first treatment for these women to try.
+It's been recommended by the National Institute for Health and Care Excellence (NICE) as the first treatment for these women to try.